 Wheaton College Student Health Services would like to take this opportunity to inform you about meningococcal disease and the recommendation from the Centers for Disease Control and Prevention (CDC).
-This notification is required by the state of Illinois post secondary institution statutes for all incoming first year and transfer students.
+This notification is required by the state of Illinois and Wisconsin post secondary institution statutes for all incoming first year and transfer students.

 Meningitis is a potentially fatal bacterial infection.
 College students, particularly freshmen living in dormitories, have a six-fold increased risk for meningitis.
 Meningitis is rare; however, when it strikes, its flu-like symptoms make diagnosis difficult.
 If not treated early, meningitis can lead to swelling of the meninges which surround the brain and spinal column as well as severe permanent disabilities, such as hearing loss, brain damage, seizures, and even death.
 At least 70% of all cases of meningococcal disease in college students are vaccine-preventable.